graniticio/granitic/doc/ref/fac-http-server.md

 value of `10`.
 If your application is writing logs to a slow storage system or handles large numbers of simultaneous requests, you might want to adjust this value.

+If you want to force blocking writing (useful for tests), set `HTTPServer.AccessLog.LineBufferSize` to zero or less.

 ## Log line format

 The information you want to include in each line of the access log is controlled by a format string comprised of 'verbs'